Relayium

 Do I need to install an app?

 No. Relayium is a web page — there is nothing to install on either device, on any operating system.
-It is free and open source under the MIT license at github.com/relayium/relayium, so you can audit it or run your own instance.
+It is free and open source under the AGPL-3.0 license at github.com/relayium/relayium, so you can audit it or run your own instance.

 Try Relayium now